Artherton History, Family Crest & Coats of Arms

 Artherton Spelling Variations

-spelling variations of names were a common occurrence.
+Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
-The variations of the surname Artherton include Atherton, Atheron and others.
+The variations of the surname Artherton include Atherton, Atheron, Hetherston, Adderstone and many more.

 Early Notables of the Artherton family (pre 1700)